Marketing has never been more important than it is today. In fact, marketing is now even more important than sales.

 Let’s look at a few of the core reasons why the average tenure for CMOs fell to 40 months these last few years.

 Without the knowledge to make an informed decision, even the best interview process offers no real value to you.

-The CMO role is strategic, but the questions CMO candidates are typically asked are usually tactical and often more appropriate for someone interviewing for a manager level role.
-Asking the wrong questions, not only gets you inadequate data to make a decision, but also turns off the most talented candidates.
+The reality is, a CMO role is strategic.
+The questions CMO candidates are typically asked are usually tactical and often more appropriate for someone interviewing for a manager-level role.
+Asking the wrong questions gets you inadequate data to make a decision and turns off the most talented candidates.

-By the same token, most CMO candidates who have achieved enough success in their career to be a viable CMO candidate, do not routinely understand which CMO roles they can excel in and which ones are best left to someone with different experience.
+By the same token, most CMO candidates who have achieved enough success in their career to be viable CMO candidates, do not routinely understand which CMO roles they can excel in and which ones are best left to someone with different experience.

 Hence they customarily do not ask the right questions, assuming their past success can be replicated in any CMO role.
 Ultimately that is not the case for even the brightest mind with the incorrect career foundation.